Immunization and Health Statement Policy

 If an undergraduate course is not available, a parallel graduate course may apply toward an undergraduate degree.
 A maximum of six graduate credit hours counts toward the 120 credit hours required for an undergraduate degree.
 Graduate courses taken for credit toward an undergraduate degree will not later be applied toward a graduate degree at North Central.

 Alternatively, graduate coursework taken as an undergraduate may apply toward a graduate degree at NCC.
 This coursework will not be applied toward the 120 hours required for an undergraduate degree or any other undergraduate requirement.

 Grades and Grade Point Averages

 North Central uses the following letter grades: A, A-, B+, B, B-, C+, C, C-, D and F. A grade of PR indicates a course in progress, but not completed by the end of the term.
-Grades of P (Pass) and NP (No Pass) may be used for remedial courses and clinical experiences.
+Grades of P (Pass) and NP (No Pass) have no effect on the grade-point average and may be used for laboratory sections, remedial courses and clinical experiences.
 A grade of AU indicates the course was audited.
-A grade of WD indicates a course withdrawal between the ninth calendar day and end of the sixth week of the term, or the third week for a course which is five weeks long.
-Grades of PR, P, NP, AU and WD have no effect on the grade-point average.

 An "I" grade is used to indicate incomplete work and is calculated as an "F." It may be given to a student who carries a course at a passing level until near the end of the term and then, because of circumstances beyond the student's control, is unable to complete it on schedule.
 A final grade must be reported by the middle of the following term or the grade lapses to an F. All remaining work for an incomplete course in Spring Term must be completed by the middle of the following Fall Term.